Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity II: Krylov and spread complexities

 \subsubsection{Operator growth in spin chains}

 Extensive numerical studies of operator growth and Krylov complexity have been conducted in \cite{Parker:2018yvk,Barbon:2019wsy,Rabinovici:2020ryf,Rabinovici:2021qqt,Rabinovici:2022beu}.
 In generic finite-dimensional, non-integrable systems, the growth of the Lanczos coefficients $b_n$ with $n$ exhibits three distinct regimes, which determine the scaling behavior of Krylov complexity.
-Denoting the number of degrees of freedom by $K$, the first regime is characterized by a linear growth of $b_n$'s, leading to the exponential growth of Krylov complexity.
+Denoting the number of degrees of freedom by $K$,\footnote{In some of the references, the number of degrees of freedom is denoted by $S$ and the size of the Hilbert space by $D$.
+We traded those symbols for $K$ and $N$ respectively, for consistency with other parts of the review.
+The only exception is the section about SYK where the number of degrees of freedom is denoted $N$ for consistency with the large literature on the topic.} the first regime is characterized by a linear growth of $b_n$'s, leading to the exponential growth of Krylov complexity.
 For infinite-dimensional systems, this exponential growth persists indefinitely.
 For finite dimensional systems, after times of order $t\ge\log(K)$ or Krylov index $n\sim K$, the Lanczos coefficients saturate at a constant value $b_n\sim \Lambda K$, where $\Lambda$ is a parameter related to the system’s spectral bandwidth.
 In this regime, Krylov complexity grows linearly with time.
+The above-mentioned time evolution of the Lanczos coefficients resembles a switchback effect, see Fig.~\ref{fig:SwitchbackCt}.
+Indeed, a linear growth is achieved after an initial time, logarithmic in the number of degrees of freedom.
 Finally, at exponentially large times $t\sim e^{K}$, the Lanczos coefficients gradually decrease toward zero, leading to the saturation of Krylov complexity.